• About

 Instructions

-• Heat 2 tbsp of olive oil in a casserole over a high heat and fry the lamb mince until really crisp.
-Scoop out onto a plate.
-Add the onion, carrots, celery, and three quarters of the oregano to the casserole with a large pinch of salt and a little more oil.
+• Heat 2 tbsp of olive oil in a casserole over a high heat and fry the lamb mince for 10 to 15 minutes, until really crisp.
+Scoop out onto a plate and set aside.
+Reduce the heat to medium low and add the onion, carrots, celery, and three quarters of the oregano to the casserole with a large pinch of salt and a little more oil.
 Cook for 15 minutes, stirring regularly, until the veg is soft.

-• We enjoyed ours with homemade baguette or you could try it with our focaccia…and the rest of the Chianti wine!
+• We enjoy ours with homemade baguette or you could try it with our focaccia…and the rest of the wine!

 Notes